By Dr. Philippe Barr, former professor and graduate admissions consultant.

 Here’s a quick overview of recent Stanford admissions data to give you a clearer picture:

 The number of applications received yearly and the number of students admitted are key metrics in understanding the admissions landscape.
-The acceptance rate, which is the percentage of applicants admitted, provdes a useful measure of competitiveness.
+The acceptance rate, which is the percentage of applicants admitted, provides a useful measure of competitiveness.

 For the academic year 2019-2020, out of 36,308 applications, 2,576 were admitted, resulting in an acceptance rate of 7.09%.
 In 2020-2021, with 39,258 applications, 2,476 were admitted, yielding an acceptance rate of 6.31%.